 Finding a Passion for Missions

 Activities such as Orientation to Outdoor Living, Introduction to Cross-Cultural Awareness, and ethnic meals introduce attendees to the wider world out there that God loves.
 Participants also explore Bible Story Crafting and Obstacles to Missions which awaken a sense of vision and possibilities.
-Stories from the Field and hands-on technology demonstrations—not to mention rides with JAARS land, air, and maritime services—bring home the very real issues and needs facing the task of Bible translation, as well as appreciation for the solutions JAARS develops and provides from our center in North Carolina.
+Stories from the field and hands-on technology demonstrations—not to mention rides with JAARS air, land, and maritime transportation—bring home the very real issues and needs facing the task of Bible translation, as well as appreciation for the solutions JAARS develops and provides from our center in North Carolina.

 “It was eye-opening to see outside our spectrum.
 This world is a lot bigger than we think it is,” said Nate, a high school senior from Ohio.
 Natalie, a freshman also from Ohio, declared, “I want to have that same love and passion as the missionaries I’ve met this week.”